 In order to provide further support to our findings, we use an exogenous change in analyst coverage and test our predictions through a quasi-experimental design.
-We conjecture that if short sellers spot key analysts to trade, then an exogenous drop in key analysts covering a firm should reduce short sellers profitable opportunities.
+We conjecture that if short sellers spot key analysts to trade, then an exogenous drop in a key analyst covering a firm should reduce short sellers profitable opportunities.
 The identification strategy is in the spirit of previous studies that use an exogenous reductions in analyst coverage due to closures and mergers of brokerage firms (Hong and Kacperczyk, 2010; Kelly and Ljungqvist, 2012).
 In particular, we rely on an pseudo-exogenous termination of analyst coverage and the classification of analysts at the moment of the coverage termination.
 We focus on a group of analysts that stopped working in the financial service industry, and we classify those analysts as key or non-key analysts for the firms that they were following before they quit their jobs.
+The source of exogenous variation stems from the classification of the same analyst across the portfolio of firms she was covering prior to leaving the industry.
+Following the approach of Kirk et al. (2014), an analyst may be classified as a key analyst for one firm while being considered a non-key analyst for another firm within her coverage.

-By using this pseudo-exogenous reduction in key analyst coverage we find that, in line with our conjectures, short-seller activity is significantly lower after the lost of a key analyst.
+By using this pseudo-exogenous reduction in key analyst coverage, we find that, in line with our conjectures, short-seller activity is significantly lower after the loss of a key analyst.
 Specifically, our results show that for a given firm which a key analyst stopped covering (because she left the industry), there is a significant drop in short selling for that firm when other key analysts' forecasts are missed thereafter.
-Importantly, this drop in shorting activity for a particular key analyst is relative to other firms in which that analyst was classified as non-key before she left the industry.
-We also confirm this result is not driven by unobserved analyst characteristics or by the reduction in analyst coverage itself, but rather by the classification of that analyst as key analyst.
+Importantly, we confirm this result is not driven by unobserved analyst characteristics or by the reduction in analyst coverage itself, but rather by the classification of that analyst as key analyst.
+Also, this drop in shorting activity for a particular key analyst is relative to other firms in which that analyst was classified as non-key before she left the industry.

-We then analyze whether short sellers spot key analysts in a different context.
-It's natural to think that if short sellers use the quality of analysts to trade, they should apply this trading strategy in another context in which analysts are very active, that is their recommendations.
-Using our classification of key analysts we analyze the trading activity of short sellers around downgrade recommendations.
-Using our classification of key vs. non-key analysts we identify downgrade recommendations of individual analysts relative to the consensus.
+One natural question that could underlie our results is if the use of analysts' quality to trade is relevant for short sellers, then we should observe that they apply this trading strategy in another context in which analysts are very active, for example, their recommendations.
+To perform this analysis, we use our classification of key vs. non-key analysts and identify downgrade recommendations of individual analysts relative to the consensus.
 We find that short selling is significantly higher for downgrades made by key analysts than non-key analysts, reinforcing the idea that short sellers spot key analysts to trade.